 - Shave 1 (fresh): coating breaks in, baseline cutting power read on 1-week stubble.

-- Shave 2 (peak, +72h from Shave 1): community data and my testing both confirm this is where most blades hit their best performance window.
+- Shave 2 (peak, +72h from Shave 1): community reports and our own testing both point to this as where most blades hit their best performance window.

 - Shave 3 (late, +72h from Shave 2): degradation signals, when most experienced wet shavers swap blades.